-Table 10 lists page protection attributes defined in DMMUPR protection register.
-For the individual page appropriate strategy out of seven possible strategies programmed in DMMU protection register is selected with the PPI field of the PTE.
+Table 10 lists page protection attributes defined in DTLBWyTR pregister.
+For the individual page appropriate strategy out of seven possible strategies programmed with the PPI field of the PTE.
+Because OR1200 does not implement DMMUPR, translation of PTE[PPI] into suitable set of protection bits must be performed by software and written into DTLBWyTR.